 My gathered experience shows that thanks to those three types of KRs, we are getting precise mechanisms to get results, like a compass when hiking through the mountains.
 In other words, we fulfill resulting KRs, through achieving directional KRs and thanks to the created supporting KRs.

-But is that all there is to successfully achieve our goals?
+But is that all there is to achieve our goals successfully?
 We need one more thing.

 The Net of Key Results